After the game loads and you get the current News

 Marie wants you to feed this strange Wild Goat, and I say do it!
 What is the worse that could happen?
 The Goat could eat the Animal Feed you offer it and decide that it likes you, likes your Farm, and chooses to stick around, making your farm its new home?
 I call that win-win!

-A new pop-up notice appears from Marie that nicely illustrates what you have just done -- fed the Goat and obtained its Resources -- and the Pop-Up implies that the next natural progression along this path is to sell the items that you obtained.
+A new pop-up notice appears from Marie that nicely illustrates what you have just done -- fed the Goat and obtained its Resources -- and the Pop-Up implies that the next natural progression along this path is to sell the Items

 For the purposes of this lesson that may well be true, but in the real world of the small farm farmer the last thing you want to do is sell off those potentially valuable resources for the chicken feed (no pun intended) that you will receive.
 Still that is something we will cover in some detail soon, so for now go ahead and do as Marie demands, starting with clicking the button in the Pop-Up marked “Okay” in order to dismiss the Pop-Up -- AND -- Share the Reward.
 That's right, if you look closely at the lower right-hand corner of the Pop-Up you will note that there is a radio button there marked “Share the Reward” and it is ticked on so that you will automatically do that when you hit Okay.